 Pssst!
 You want to know the best way to make hard boiled eggs?
 Steam them!
-That's right, forget about boiling the eggs, just steam them.
+That's right, forget about boiling the eggs, just steam them in a steamer basket.

 Some of the air from the hot steam permeates the egg shell making the egg more easy to peel.

 Now I love my tried and true method for cooking hard boiled eggs, mostly because I can space out on the timer and the eggs will still turn out fine, not green and overcooked.
 But sometimes they're hard to peel.

 Best Way to Hard Boil Eggs for Deviled Eggs

 If I truly must have easy to peel eggs (for making deviled eggs or something else that requires beautiful peeled eggs), then I steam them, and pay attention to the timer.
 Even with perfectly fresh farm eggs, I've never had difficulty peeling a steamed egg.

 Another way to make easy-to-peel hard boiled eggs is to use the Instant Pot.
 For more tips on hard boiled egg perfection, check out our how-to.

 - Mixed Green Salad With Honey Mustard, Eggs, and Toast